Bringing Flowers to the People

 Good Fight Flowers was born out of a deep desire to grow.
 Grow our relationship with this land we live on.
 Grow plants.
 Grow relationships.
 Dig deeper into our human need to create and expand.
 We are passionate about cultivating relationships with flowers and community and the soil microbiome.
 We believe that flowers are a connection to spirit and see gardens as houses of worship.
-We strive to take flowers off their pedestal and make them available to everyone.

 We believe you don’t have to have a green thumb or deep pockets to enjoy the bounty and beauty that flowers provide.
 By offering build-your-own-bouquets at our farmers market booth, selling flowers by the bucket, and offering you-pick options, we are not only providing folks with gorgeous blooms, but helping to foster a creative connection with the plants.
 A driving force behind offering cut flower starts in the spring is wanting to make flowers accessible to anyone who has a sunny patch, or a few containers, so they can live with the beauty and magic of these plants everyday.